Valmohaugen/SC-Quantathon-2024/README.md

 For stage 4, we implemented pre-processing and post-processing for high entropy by cleaning our QRNG data to extract the highest entropy randomness.
 We used two extraction methods:
 - Toeplitz matrix hashing randomness extraction
 - Von Neumann randomness extraction

+We applied QRNG to a real world benchmark, HPCG (High performance conjugate gradients).

 Check the "Stage4" folder.